Your cookie preferences

 Fill out the application for your chosen bank and provide the required proof of ID documents.

-High interest current accounts can offer higher interest rates than some ISAs, helping you make your money work for you as you carry out day-to-day banking.
+High interest current accounts can make your money work harder as you carry out day-to-day banking.
 It's a good idea to check you're happy with any potential minimum monthly deposits that could be required though.

 How do bank interest rates work?